Raphael-Boichot/Neo-Geo-Sengoku-2-Red-Blood/README.md

 ## My rules

-There is a scholarly debate about the fact that Sengoku 2 blood was though to be red or not from the begining.
+There is a scholarly debate about the fact that Sengoku 2 was though to be red blood or not from the begining.
 To be honest, I just don't give a shit.
 I want the game to be pleasant, and when I see flashing blue or yellow splats of something that is blood without a debate, I just want it to be vivid red.
-You see, gore but not vulgarily gore.

 So:

 - Anything looking (even partly) human has red blood.
 And yes daemon fishes have human legs.
 - The least effort will always be prefered because I do this on my spare time and I'm pretty sure this is also what SNK would have done in a final rush before release.
 All the sources been given, the hack is very easy to modify if necessary.
 Feel free to dive into the code.
-- The game must look gore but most of all, **as genuine as possible**.
+- The game must look gore but most of all, **as genuine as possible**, so not *vulgarly* gore.
 The **least modification is always prefered**.
 Apart from being a very hardcore fan of Sengoku 2 like me, you will probably never spot any obvious palette swap apart from blood of course.
 - gameplay and difficulty balance is yet perfect, I will never touch that.
 This hack in ONLY about making the blood red.

 ## Which tools ?